-Cash expenditures have exceeded revenues since our inception and we expect our 2017 operating expenses to exceed our 2017 revenues.
-Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for RAPIVAB and galidesivir; and to a lesser extent, the PhaRMA Notes financing and the Senior Credit Facility.
-To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014, a NIAID/HHS galidesivir development contract totaling \$39.5 million, which is ongoing, and a BARDA/HHS galidesivir development contract totaling \$39.1 million, which is also ongoing.
-The total amount of NIAID/HHS and BARDA/HHS galidesivir funding obligated under awarded options is \$39.5 million and \$20.6 million, respectively.
+Cash expenditures have exceeded revenues since our inception and we expect our 2019 operating expenses to exceed our 2019 revenues.
+Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for RAPIVAB and galidesivir; and to a lesser extent, the PhaRMA Notes financing and the Senior Credit Facility, the Amended and Restated Credit Facility, and the Second Amended and Restated Credit Facility (defined below).
+To date, we have been awarded a BARDA/HHS RAPIVAB development contract totaling \$234.8 million, which expired on June 30, 2014, a NIAID/HHS galidesivir development contract totaling \$43.0 million, which is ongoing, and a BARDA/HHS galidesivir development contract totaling \$39.1 million, which is also ongoing.
+The total amount of NIAID/HHS and BARDA/HHS galidesivir funding obligated under awarded options is \$43.0 million and \$20.6 million, respectively.
 We may issue securities through private placement transactions or registered public offerings pursuant to a registration statement filed with the SEC.
 In addition to the above, we have received funding from other sources, including other collaborative and other research and development agreements; government grants; equipment lease financing; facility leases; research grants; and interest income on our investments.

-As of December 31, 2016, we had net working capital of \$12.6 million, an increase of approximately \$11.1 million from \$1.5 million at December 31, 2015.
-The increase in working capital was principally due to proceeds from the Senior Credit Facility partially offset by our normal operating expenses associated with the development of our product candidates.
-Our principal sources of liquidity at December 31, 2016 were approximately \$22.1 million in cash and cash equivalents and approximately \$41.5 million in investments considered available-for-sale.
-We anticipate our cash and investments will fund our operations into 2018.
+As of December 31, 2018, we had net working capital of \$44.9 million, a decrease of approximately \$5.7 million from \$50.6 million at December 31, 2017.
+The decrease in working capital was principally due to our normal operating expenses associated with the development of our product candidates and costs incurred for the terminated merger with Idera, partially offset by proceeds from the Amended and Restated Senior Credit Facility and the August 2018 public offering of our common stock.
+Our principal sources of liquidity at December 31, 2018 were approximately \$26.7 million in cash and cash equivalents and approximately \$100.1 million in investments considered available-for-sale.
+On February 6, 2019, we replaced our prior \$30 million Amended and Restated Senior Credit Facility with our Second Amended and Restated Senior Credit Facility provides \$20 million of immediate additional non-dilutive capital and an interest-only payment period through June 2020, both of which extend our cash runway and provide us the financial flexibility to draw another \$50 million of milestone-based non-dilutive capital at our option upon meeting future contingencies.
+We anticipate our cash and investments will fund our operations into 2020.